Kim Greylek: Development

 After the departure of Diane Neal, who portrayed ADA Casey Novak from the fifth to ninth season of Law & Order: Special Victims Unit, Michaela McManus was approached to replace her.
 McManus, who departed One Tree Hill for the role, was cast as a series regular in the capacity of Assistant District Attorney.
 On the casting, creator and executive producer of SVU Dick Wolf claimed, "We look forward to [McManus] working with Neal [Baer], Ted [Kotcheff] and me to create another interesting and memorable character in the Law & Order universe".

 The character was originally to be named "Polly Sturges", according to McManus.
 Then-SVU showrunner Neal Baer instead chose to name the character "Kim Greylek"; "Kim" after American actress Kim Novak (who also inspired the name of SVU character Casey Novak) and "Greylek" after Novak's character in the 1955 film 5 Against the House.

 In the series, Greylek departs to D.C. in the fifteenth episode "Lead" and is replaced by Cabot (March) in a recurring capacity (while McManus continued to appear in the opening credits for the rest of the season).
 However, In April 2009, it was confirmed by TV Guide that McManus would not be returning to SVU, with no response from NBC as to why she departed.
 On her departure, Baer noted that, "She's [McManus] moved on.
 Sometimes the part and the actor just don't mesh.
 It was a mutual decision."
-McManus herself had said that her role was "...really tricky.
-This character has a lot of brain power and her vocabulary is different than mine."

 Credits

-McManus is credited in 22 episodes of SVU (appearing in 13) as Greylek, making her the shortest-serving ADA in this series.
+McManus is credited in 22 episodes of SVU (appearing in 13) as Greylek, making her the shortest-serving ADA in the series.